kreynoldsf5/arc-hive-sl/README.md

-# arc-hive-sl
+# Arc-Hive-SL
-read only Hive archive hosted in AWS
+A read only Hive archive hosted in AWS using lambda, API Gateway, and Cloudfront.

+## About

+## Release Notes

+## Topology